-- 1. From a laptop computer, open a web browser. - Go to https://se.com/ and download the latest version of the correct device firmware (contained in a ZIP file): - a.
+- 1. From a laptop computer, open a web browser. - 2.
+Go to https://se.com/ and download the latest version of the correct device firmware (contained in a ZIP file): - a.
 Navigate to the appropriate product page. - b.
 Click Downloads > Firmware. - c.
-Locate the firmware version for your application: 120-240v for split-phase systems, or 120v for systems that have been converted for single phase or 3-phase applications. - d.
+Locate the firmware version for your application. - d.
 Click Download. - 3.
 Extract the .xf0 file from the ZIP file into a folder onto your local drive.